-Historically, the law governing slander focused on oral statements that were demeaning to others.
+At this time, the law governing slander focused on oral statements that were demeaning to others.
 By the 1500s, English courts treated slander actions as those for damages.
 Libel developed differently, however.
-English printers were required to be licensed by and give a bond to the government because the printed word was believed to be a threat to political stability.
+During Elizabethan times, English printers were required to be licensed by and give a bond to the government.
+This licensing policy was instituted because the printed word was believed to be a significant threat to political stability.
 Libel included any criticism of the English government, and a person who committed libel committed a crime.

 Beginning with the landmark decision in New York Times v.
-Sullivan (1964), the U.S. Supreme Court has recognized that the law of defamation has a constitutional dimension.
+Sullivan (1964), the U.S. Supreme Court recognized that the law of defamation has a constitutional dimension.
 Under this case and subsequent cases, the Court has balanced individual interests in reputation with the interests of free speech among society.
 This approach has altered the rules governing libel and slander, especially where a communication is about a public official or figure, or where the communication is about a matter of public concern.

 Problems with Defamation?
 Speak with a Lawyer